 Mindset: If you know there is a bad situation going down, don’t be there.
 That is as safe as you can be.
 For whatever reason, many people struggle with the “curiosity killed the cat: type thing.
 They just can’t help but head towards trouble just to see what’s going on.
 Don’t do it.
 The goal here is to stay alive and uninjured and as functional as possible.
-Avoiding trouble is a massive leap in the right direction toward that goal.

 Physical purchases: you may choose to invest in tools or armaments for your personal safety.
-(We massively endorse this.)
 You also need the confidence and competence in using those tools.
 One example: firearms.
 Let’s say you have made the decision to own or carry firearms, make sure you put in the range training time and practice time.
 This ensures you will be confident and competent in the use of that weapons platform in the manner you mean to deploy it.

 Training: The training element is crucial.
 Don’t get me wrong, stacking four persons deep on a door SWAT style with live fire is great fun, I love it.
 I do that kind of training.
 That is not how I plan to get my family out of my home in the instance of a home invasion.
 Tactically it’s completely wrong.
 Okay, it’s chalk and cheese trying to take that law enforcement or military application over to the civilian sphere.
 Make sure your training is contextual, and contextualized.

-Individual Risk Analysis:
+Individual Risk Analysis

 - What conditions will I be exposed to?